SompongSoftwareEnterprise/GMO/test-cases/acceptance/tc102-request-gmo-certificate/2-entrepreneur-create-request.md

     * Entrepreneur-view-all-request page must be loaded.
 3. go to the request detail page of requset id: 5562
 4. Click this link to 1-1/2 request page
+    * Create-Request-From page must be shown
+5. fill 1-1/2 form with the correct data
+    * View-Request-Information page must be shown